 SUMMARY of BANK ROBBERY:

-The most destructive fact in the world today is almost a complete secret.
+The most destructive process in the world today is almost a complete secret.
 Those who know about it mostly keep quiet, and those who talk about it are mostly ignorant.
 And yet it’s not hard to understand; what’s more, reform would be quite simple.

-The fact is that money is created as fictitious debt.
+The fact is, money is created as fictitious debt.
 The purpose of this is that alongside every bit of money, an equal amount of real debt is also created.
-Historically, this method of creating money has only ever been made legal for one reason: to increase the power and wealth of those who already have power and wealth.
+Historically, this method of creating money has been made legal (repeatedly) for one reason: to increase the power and wealth of those who already have power and wealth.
 Whenever the method has been made legal, it has led to a decline in civilization as elites have got more remote from the productivity that makes them rich and less conscious of the effects their affluence has on the world.
 This happened historically in Mesopotamia, in ancient Athens, in ancient Rome, in the Italian city-states, in England, in the USA – and today it’s happening all across the world.

 To explain: money today is debt owed by a bank, which it will never pay.
 We think banks pay out cash, but cash is also fictitious debt – in this case, from the government.
 The system is a collusion between government, banks and plutocrats.
-(Marxism has only differed from capitalism in that government monopolises completely the power and the profit which the system supplies.)
+(Marxism is only different in that government monopolizes the power and profit supplied by the system.)